 20 Ways to Recognize Employees During the Holidays

 Show your employees how much you appreciate and care about them

 The holiday season brings great joy for employees and the chance to do great things for your business, too.
 For most companies, it's a tradition at this time of year to thank employees for their contributions and recognize their professionalism and hard work.
 The following tips will make the holiday season joyful for employees who, in turn, use their engagement and motivation to do great things for your customers.

 Holiday shopping, traffic, travel plans, and holiday parties can all get in the way.
 If you can, try reduced work hours or a rotating four-day work week so staff members can take care of all their responsibilities, while still being on job.
-Flexibility is your most important gift for your employees.
+Flexibility is the most important gift you can provide for your employees.

 Once you have demonstrated the most important way of showing your employees that you care, here are nineteen additional ways.
 These include:

 - establishing office holiday traditions,

 - starting the New Year off right.

 Offer employees alternatives or additions to an expensive office party with dinner, drinks, and dancing.
 If you have an employee activity committee, its members can plan engagement-building events.
 If you don't, it's a great time to start one.